-The table below illustrates the total Contingent Interest Payments per \$1,000 principal amount note over the term of the notes based on the Contingent Interest Rate of 7.00% per annum, depending on how many Contingent Interest Payments are made prior to automatic call or maturity.
+The table below illustrates the hypothetical total Contingent Interest Payments per \$1,000 principal amount note over the term of the notes based on a hypothetical Contingent Interest Rate of 7.75% per annum, depending on how many Contingent Interest Payments are made prior to automatic call or maturity.
+The actual Contingent Interest Rate will be provided in the pricing supplement and will be at least 7.75% per annum.